samuelmurray/tracking-by-detection/README.md

 # tracking-by-detection
-Connects detections in consecutive frames in a video in a _tracking-by-detection_ way.
+Code for my master thesis, titled "Real-Time Multiple Object Tracking: A Study on the Importance of Speed".

 ## Introduction
-TODO
+In this project, we implement a multiple object tracker, following the _tracking-by-detection_ paradigm, as an extension of an existing method.
+It works by modelling the movement of objects by solving the filtering problem, and associating detections with predicted new locations in new frames using the Hungarian algorithm.
+Three different similarity measures are used, which use the location and shape of the bounding boxes.
+Compared to other trackers on the [MOTChallenge](https://motchallenge.net/) leaderboard, our method, referred to as _C++SORT_, is the fastest non-anonymous submission, while also achieving decent score on other metrics.
+By running our model on the [Okutama-Action](http://okutama-action.org/) dataset, sampled at different frame-rates, we show that the performance is greatly reduced when running the model - including detecting objects - in real-time.
+In most metrics, the score is reduced by 50%, but in certain cases as much as 90%.
+We argue that this indicates that other, slower methods could not be used for tracking in real-time, but that more research is required specifically on this.

 This work constitutes my master thesis.
-The thesis will later be published on a university portal, but per request, an almost-final version is avalable [on arXiv](https://arxiv.org/abs/1709.03572).
+The thesis is published [on a university portal](http://www.diva-portal.org/smash/record.jsf?pid=diva2:1146388), but is also made avalable [on arXiv](https://arxiv.org/abs/1709.03572).

 ## Citing
-If you find this repository useful in your research, please consider citing the report:
+If you find the thesis or this repository useful in your research, please consider citing the report:
 ```
 @article{murray2017real,
   title={Real-Time Multiple Object Tracking - A Study on the Importance of Speed},